tomasantunes/main-wiki2/Random Chat/random-chat1.md

 <JuniorDev> Do I have to pay taxes to use a computer?
 Do I have to pay taxes to catch the subway?
 Do I have to pay taxes to post things on social media?
 <Expert> No, of course not.
 The only taxes you pay are VAT on the products you buy.
 <Student3> Then what are we doing here?
+<Expert> There is not a single invoice here so you don't have to pay taxes.